plutoniummod/landing/src/pages/docs/install.md

 Open Steam, if you do not have Steam installed you can download it [here](https://store.steampowered.com/about/).

-#### Easy method
+#### Method 1

-Click on this link to start the installation of Call of Duty: Modern Warfare 3 - Dedicated Server in Steam steam://install/42750
+Click on this link to start the installation of Call of Duty: Modern Warfare 3 - Dedicated Server in Steam [steam://install/42750](steam://install/42750).

-#### Manuel method (use this if the easy method didn't work)
+#### Method 2 (If Method 1 does not work)

-Go to `LIBRARY` and from the dropdown menu select `TOOLS`.
+1. Go to `LIBRARY` and from the dropdown menu select `TOOLS`.

 ![img](/images/install/fzKXqGs.png)

-Locate `Call of Duty: Modern Warfare 3 - Dedicated Server`, select it and then click the cog icon then `Properties`.
+2. Locate `Call of Duty: Modern Warfare 3 - Dedicated Server`, select it and then click the cog icon then `Properties`.

 ![img](/images/install/ln7ml3F.png)

-Navigate to the `LANGUAGE` tab and ensure the language is step to `English` this is very important as unfortunately the Steam MW3 Dedicated Server can not install all languages and would result in missing files / errors.
+3. Navigate to the `LANGUAGE` tab and ensure the language is step to `English` this is very important as unfortunately the Steam MW3 Dedicated Server can not install all languages and would result in missing files / errors.

 ![img](/images/install/NXLe3YD.png)